Secondary education

 Enrollment process

-Main enrollment process for secondary schools for next school year begins in May every year (although it is possible to enroll into school at any moment during year, but in that case it is only based on school vacancies).
+• The main enrollment process for secondary schools for the next school year begins in May every year.
+However, it is possible to enroll in school at any moment during the year, but in that case, it is only based on available spaces.

-Enrollment process into grade I in secondary school may vary between municipalities.
-In some cities recruitment is digital and one must register and follow procedures online.
-Before completing the application, one needs to read the rules, criteria and recruitment schedule.
-Recruitment criteria depend on the number of obtained points.
+• The enrollment process into grade I in secondary school may vary between municipalities.
+In some cities, recruitment is digital, and one must register and follow procedures online.
+Before completing the application, one needs to read the rules, criteria, and recruitment schedule.
+Recruitment criteria depend on the number of points obtained.

 Graduation